Table of Contents

 - Manage Tables

 What are Tables?

-Tables are a type of view in your which displays multiple records from objects in your Live App.
+Tables are a type of view that displays multiple records from objects in your Live App.
 Each column in your table will correspond to a field in an object.
 Then each row in your table will correspond to an individual record in an object.

-Tables can also contain action links which can view more details about a record, edit or delete individual records shown in the table or trigger actions.
+Tables can also contain action links that can view more details about a record, edit or delete individual records shown in the table, or trigger actions.